bigchaindb/bdb-transaction-cli/README.rst

 bdb-transaction-cli
 ===============================

-A minimal command line tool for create and sign BigchainDB transactions.
+A minimal command line tool to create and sign BigchainDB transactions.

 Installation
 ------------